 - Do not apply heat to speed the drying.

-- Stain removers should never be used when cleaning suede, but if stains remain after the eraser attempt, a slightly damp towel can be used to rub against the stain.
+- Stain removers should never be used when cleaning Suede, but if stains remain after the eraser attempt, a slightly damp towel can be used to rub against the stain.
 White vinegar can also be mixed with the water used to dampen the towel, but be very careful not to soak the towel.
 Just a bit of water and vinegar should be applied.
-When this is done, wait for the suede to dry.
+When this is done, wait for the Suede to dry.

-- Use a waterproofing agent designed for suede to provide additional protection which can be purchased at most shoe and leather shops.
+- Use a waterproofing agent designed for Suede to provide additional protection, which can be purchased at most shoe and leather shops.
 This is a must.
-Prevention is the key when cleaning suede.
+Prevention is the key when cleaning Suede.

-- Using a little windex for ink stains has been proven successful for many.
+- Using a little Windex for ink stains has been proven successful for many.

-If all else fails, you may want to take your suede items to a professional cleaners.
+Keep in mind that we are talking about genuine leather, not nubuff or imitation.
+Different directions apply for those types.
+If all else fails, you may want to take your suede items to a professional cleaner.
 But one thing is for sure—the feel of Suede next to your skin will leave you singing for joy.

-Three advantages to using alternative fabric:
+There are three advantages to using alternative fabric:

 - The resistance to stains

-- A resistance to liquids.
+- Resistance to liquids.

 - Less expensive